sbylmake/s3736964/README.md

 ### Overview

-‘InGrain’ is a task manager application which creates a productive environment for the user to complete their tasks in the most efficient manner possible, as it integrates with the behaviour of your phone as an entity.
+‘InGrain’ is a task manager application which creates a productive environment for the user to complete their tasks in the most efficient manner possible, as it integrates with the behaviour of your phone.
 It which allows users to input tasks they wish to complete on a time basis of their choosing (e.g. Floss Teeth - Once a Day) to encourage them to practice and develop new skills & habits, as well as input & complete regular ‘to-do’ tasks, - however, the key to InGrain is how it uses features such as disabling notifications, music libraries, alarms, weather, social media, & maps in order for the user to complete their tasks in the most reasonable, efficient format possible.

 ### Motivation

 Task manager apps have been a staple to the smartphone landscape since their inception, as they are a no brainer - keeping an easily updatable list of errands on you at all times is an invaluable tool.
-However, through the constant innovation of technology and the market’s competitive nature, users have been gifted with vast improvements to the fundamentals of this style of app, as what was once simply an updatable list, now had features such as setting alarms for completion time, adding collaborators to lists, highlighting particular tasks for higher importance, cloud sharing across devices - all of which are highly practical attributes.
+However, through the constant innovation of technology and the market’s competitive nature, users have been gifted with vast improvements to the fundamentals of this style of app, as what was once simply an updatable list, now boasts features such as setting alarms for completion time, adding collaborators to lists, highlighting particular tasks of higher importance, cloud sharing across devices - all of which are incredibly practical attributes.
 However, they only get you so far.
-The motivation and journey of completing a task all comes from within the user, still.
-Therefore, with InGrain, I aim to include all these listed features within a greater interface, an interface which provides the user with the ideal environment and tools to complete their tasks or reaffirm habits to the best of their ability.
+Still, the motivation and journey of completing a task all comes from within the user.
+Therefore, with InGrain, I aim to include all the aforementioned features within a more elaborate interface, an interface which provides the user with the ideal environment and tools to complete their tasks or reaffirm habits to the best of their ability.

 As well as that, task manager apps are my favourite use of my smartphone/devices.
 They allow me to keep my life in track and manage my time as efficiently as possible.
 Therefore, my intimate use of many of these apps has given me first had experience into what makes them good, what makes them awful, and what they all need to do better - and InGrain will provide the solution to all of those queries.